 \section{Introduction}

-The usage of MCP \cite{anthropic2024mcp} and agent tools \cite{ABAR201713} has become increasingly adopted.
-The MCP enables LLM hosts to invoke external servers and tools, expanding agent capabilities but also introducing new security risks \cite{radosevich2025mcpsafetyauditllms,jing-etal-2025-mcip}.
-In many deployments, tools inherit broad host privileges (file/network/system), and third-party tool ecosystems create a supply-chain attack surface when auditing is limited \cite{song2025protocolunveilingattackvectors}.
+The MCP \cite{anthropic2024mcp} is an emerging protocol that standardizes how LLM hosts connect to external servers, tools, and data sources.
+MCP enables LLM hosts to invoke external capabilities beyond the model itself, expanding agent functionality but also introducing new security risks.
+In deployments, MCP tools inherit broad host privileges such as file, environment, and network access \cite{radosevich2025mcpsafetyauditllms,jing-etal-2025-mcip}.
+Third-party tool ecosystems therefore create a software supply-chain (SSC) surface: tools are installed, and invoked like packages, but their outputs may be treated as reasoning context by an LLM agent \cite{song2025protocolunveilingattackvectors}.

-The current scanning tools \cite{sha2025mcpscan} focus on static scanning for description, instructions and plain code, which is not enough to cover all the surfaces and especially the behavior appeared during runtime.
-For example, obfuscated filesystem access and runtime file-derived secrets are invisible to binary string-signature scans yet can surface during execution \cite{8836102}.
-To check the dynamic behaviors, it is very dangerous to run those tools directly.
-The current MCP tools lacks the secure mechanism for dynamic execution.

-Before reasoning about tool safety, we must first be able to safely execute untrusted tools.
-To solve this gap, we propose \textbf{MCP-SandboxScan}, a WebAssembly (WASM)-based sandbox \cite{10179357} that enables safely execution of untrusted MCP tools.
-WASM offers a lightweight, capability-restricted runtime for containing untrusted code, while our analysis inspects the tool’s runtime semantics.
-The system is implemented in Rust.

-The core contributions are: \begin{itemize} \item We identify secure execution as a missing primitive for MCP tool security. \item We model agent risk as external-to-sink exposure during execution (prompts/messages and tool-return payloads). \item We build a WASM/WASI sandbox to safely run untrusted tools and collect bounded runtime artifacts, producing auditable scan reports. \item We validate the approach with case studies, a static-vs-dynamic baseline comparison, and a micro-benchmark characterizing FP/FN behaviors. \end{itemize}